wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/labels.rst

 	    <labels>
 	    </labels>

-This section permits include extra information about agents in their alerts.
-When email notifications are enabled, labeled data is sent within alerts by email without any additional configuration.
+The labels section of ``ossec.conf`` allows additional user-defined information about agents to be included in alerts.
+When email notifications are enabled, this additional data is also contained in the email alerts without any further configuration.

 Options
 -------